ppy/osu-wiki/wiki/Play_Styles/en.md

 Mouse-only was once the *only* way to play osu! until other playing methods were supported over time.

-Also known as *pure-mouse*, mouse-only players navigate the in-game cursor with a mouse as well as tap beats, follow sliders, and spin spinners by only clicking the left/right mouse buttons.
+Also known as *pure-mouse*, mouse-only players navigate the in-game cursor with a mouse while tapping beats, following sliders, and spinning spinners with only clicking the left and right mouse buttons.

 The play style is widely considered to be the hardest method to play with and mouse-only players who rank high in the overall rankings are usually greatly respected by the community.